Wologman/Mental_Health/00_Effective Remote Work Habits.md

 ### Remote-Work Specific Anxiety
 - Regular communication with clients, supervisors and remote colleagues.
 Don’t delay asking for help from remote colleagues.
-- If possible find others working in similar fields to sociliase with, just so long as they meet the requirements in 1.4.
-Nelson AI guys and girls in my case, Angela, .
+- If possible find others working in similar fields to sociliase with, just so long as they are positive, motivated encouraging types.
 - Go easy on myself.
 People in normal office envonments only spend a fraction of 8 hours doing anything productive (3 hours is a widely quoted number from one UK survey).
 So don’t beat myself up over the productivity challenge, it’s normal.
 - Limit the number of clients, and the amount of context switching.
 I think for me 3 clients is enough in any one year.